lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Interfaces/ResourceHasTagApiInterface/updateResourceHasTagByResourceIdAndTagId.md

-ResourceHasTagApiInterface::updateResourceHasTagByResourceIdAndTagId — Updates the resourceHasTag row identified by the given resource_id and tag_id.
+ResourceHasTagApiInterface::updateResourceHasTagByResourceIdAndTagId — Updates the resource has tag row identified by the given resource_id and tag_id.